 Why it worked: Years later, we can see that Bitcoin’s goal was achieved.
 The idea behind the stunt was to gain the attention of people who have not yet invested in Bitcoin.
 While this is undoubtedly a risky stunt that gambles with negative press, it did manage to garner serious attention from the public—and publicity.

 In 2014, Tinder used its dating platform in a surprising new way, aimed at connecting singles to dogs available for adoption.
-The stunt was conducted in partnership with a U.S. animal rescue organization, creating a feel-good attitude toward the dating app.
-This was undoubtedly a boon, as the app has long had a reputation for facilitating risque connections.
+The promo stunt was conducted in partnership with a U.S. animal rescue organization, creating a feel-good attitude toward the dating app.
+This was undoubtedly a boon, as the app has long had a reputation for facilitating risqué connections.

 Why it worked: The Tinder stunt successfully generated over 2,000 matches—or adoptions—in its first week.
-This showed that the platform’s design can be applied to charitable efforts and have a positive impact.
+This showed that the platform’s design could be applied to charitable efforts and have a positive impact.
 In the saturated dating app market, companies struggle to set themselves apart, which successfully positioned Tinder as a company with a uniquely altruistic, pet-loving bent.

 In an effort to increase public awareness of hunger and starvation, the Israeli Food Book distributed dinner plates across the city, setting them in sewer grates like a dish rack, with the message “too many people eat on the streets.”
-The low-cost publicity stunt provides evidence that creativity can overcome a low budget for landing publicity.
+The low-cost publicity stunt provided evidence that creativity can overcome a low budget for landing publicity.